HiltzEM12/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

-Get the current configmap and save it to a file kubectl get -n kube-system configmap/aws-auth -o yaml > 'tmp/aws-auth-patch.yml'
+Get the current configmap and save it to a file kubectl get -n kube-system configmap/aws-auth -o yaml > ./aws-auth-patch.yml

+In the data/mapRoles section of this document add, replacing ACCOUNT_ID with your account id:
+  - groups:
+      - system:masters
+      rolearn: arn:aws:iam::ACCOUNT_ID:role/UdacityFlaskDeployCBKubectlRole
+      username: build

-If needed, replace ACCOUNT_ID with your account id that is found via this: aws sts get-caller-identity
+Account id can be found via this: aws sts get-caller-identity

+Update your cluster's configmap with: kubectl patch configmap/aws-auth -n kube-system --patch "$(cat aws-auth-patch.yml)"

-Generate a GitHub access token by going here: https://github.com/settings/tokens/ generate the token with full control of private repositories by checking all under repo
+Generate a GitHub access token by going here: https://github.com/settings/tokens/ generate the token with full control of private repositories by checking all under repo See gitHubKey file for the key created.

 Create an environment variable for the key using: aws ssm put-parameter --name JWT_SECRET --value secrtetkeyhere --type SecureString Replace secrtetkeyhere with the token generated above

-Create a stack on aws using this link: https://us-east-2.console.aws.amazon.com/cloudformation/
+Create a stack on aws using this link: https://us-east-1.console.aws.amazon.com/cloudformation/

 Use the ci-cd-codepipeline.cfn.yml file as template Make sure all the nessecary defaults are filled in that file